 The dangers of smoking for your health

-By now I think the whole world is aware of the dangers smoking has for our health.
+By now I think the entire world is aware of the dangers smoking has for our health.
 Tobacco is actually the least dangerous part.
-There are numerous chemicals added to the cigarette.
-In 1994, American tobacco companies submitted a list of 599 additives added to cigarettes to try to improve the taste and thus increase their marketability.
+There are many chemicals added to the cigarette.
+In 1994, American tobacco companies submitted a list of 599 additives added to cigarettes to improve the taste and thus increase their marketability.

-According to the U.S. National Cancer Institute, there are more than 7,000 chemicals in tobacco smoke. included in this list are nicotine, tar, carbon monoxide, formaldehyde, ammonia, hydrogen cyanide, arsenic, and DDT.
-This list continues and includes known cancer-causing chemicals such as benzene, 2-naphthylamine, 4-aminobiphenyl, chromium, cadmium, vinyl chloride, ethylene oxide, and the list goes on.
+According to the U.S. National Cancer Institute, there are over 7,000 chemicals in tobacco smoke.
+Included in this list are nicotine, tar, carbon monoxide, formaldehyde, ammonia, hydrogen cyanide, arsenic, and DDT.
+This list continues and includes known cancer-causing chemicals such as benzene, 2-naphthylamine, 4-amino biphenyl, chromium, cadmium, vinyl chloride, ethylene oxide, and the list goes on.

 Amazing numbers of smoking people

-Worldwide there seem to be more than 1 billion people who smoke, 800 million are men.
+Worldwide there seem to be over 1 billion people who smoke, 800 million are men.
 This data brings us to what this post is about.
-Smoking is not only dangerous for people but poses a real threat to the environment.
+Smoking is not only dangerous for people, but poses a genuine threat to the environment.
 Nearly 98% of cigarette filters are made of plastic.

-I thought that plastic bottles, plastic bags, and plastic straws where the main culprit of pollution but now I found out that it is cigarette filters.
-Since the 1980’s this one item is responsible for 30 to 40 percent by volume of the annual coastal and urban cleanups.
-As some 4.5 trillion cigarettes are smoked each year the discarded filters form literally mountains of plastic waste.
+I thought that plastic bottles, plastic bags, and plastic straws were the major culprit of pollution, but now I found out that it is cigarette filters.
+Since the 1980s this one item is responsible for 30 to 40 percent by volume of the annual coastal and urban cleanups.
+As some 4.5 trillion cigarettes are smoked each year, the discarded filters form literally mountains of plastic waste.

 Filters are not biodegradable

 Cigarette filters do not decompose well at all.
 It can take 9 months if the conditions are favorable, but otherwise, it takes much longer.
-The material these filters are made of, cellulose acetate, is not biodegradable so when you throw your spent butt out on the street, it will just lie there to be swept up by city cleaners.
+The material they make these filters of, cellulose acetate, is not biodegradable, so when you throw your spent butt out on the street, it will just lie there to be swept up by city cleaners.